kitamersion/kita-go-auth/README.md

 Including the list below, the goal is to create a microservice focused on authentication and user management as a domain.

 - [x] Basic CRUD operations for user
-- [ ] Basic role system: Admin, Basic, Guest
+- [x] Basic role system: Admin, Basic, Guest
+- [ ] Authorization and permissions
 - [ ] Admin CRUD operations to control users (User CRUD)
 - [ ] Something else?